-MCC apologise after Australia 'abused' at Lord's
+MCC apologises after Australia 'abused' at Lord's

-The Ashes 2023: MCC apologise after Australia 'abused' by members in Long Room at Lord's
+The Ashes 2023: MCC apologises after Australia 'abused' by members in Long Room at Lord's

 Last updated on .From the section Cricket

-The MCC have apologised after altercations between its members and the Australian team at Lord's.
+The Marylebone Cricket Club has apologised for altercations between its members and Australia's team at Lord's.

 Television footage appeared to show confrontations between Usman Khawaja and David Warner and spectators in the Long Room as Australia walked off for lunch on day five of the second Test.